 Step Six: Bake the muffins at 350 degrees for 15 to 20 minutes or until a toothpick, placed in the center, comes out clean.
 Serve the muffins warm.

 Yes!
 If you do not have fresh blueberries, feel free to use frozen.
-For the best results I recommend thawing the blueberries, draining any excess liquid, and then adding them to the batter.
+For the best results, don’t thaw the berries before folding them into the batter.

 I have not tested these muffins with any other flour besides oat flour.
 Substituting coconut flour will not work and almond flour will also likely not work.
 If you would like to use another flour, besides oat, I recommend trying all-purpose flour or gluten-free 1-to-1 flour.